List of accidents and incidents involving the Boeing B-52 Stratofortress: 1968

 A "Broken Arrow" incident: On 21 January, a B-52G (tail number 58‑0188, call sign "Hobo 28") with the 528th Bomb Squadron, 380th Strategic Aerospace Wing from Plattsburgh AFB, New York, with four nuclear bombs aboard as part of Operation Chrome Dome, crashed on the ice of the North Star Bay while attempting an emergency landing at Thule Air Base, Greenland.
 A faulty heater caused a fire during flight which knocked out electrical power.
 The crew successfully ejected over Thule AFB, except for copilot Leonard Svitenko who was killed bailing out through a hatch manually.
 The airplane dove into the ground and crashed onto the ice sea 7 mi southwest of the base.
 The high explosives on the four thermonuclear bombs detonated on impact, causing contamination, but no nuclear detonation.
 The resulting fire caused extensive radioactive contamination, the cleanup (Project Crested Ice) lasting until September 1968.
 Following closely on the Palomares incident, the cleanup costs and political consequences proved too high to risk again, so Strategic Air Command ended the airborne alert program the following day.

-On 29 February, a B-52H (tail number 57‑0173) crashed in Matagorda Bay, Texas in the Gulf of Mexico.
-The aircraft was attached to the 7th Bombardment Wing.
+On 29 February, a B-52F (tail number 70173) crashed in Matagorda Bay, Texas in the Gulf of Mexico.
+The aircraft was attached to the 7th Bombardment Wing at Carswell Air Force Base in Fort Worth TX.
 The crash killed all eight crew members on board.
-The cause of the crash is unknown as no radio message was received.
-Much of the aircraft wreckage has been drug up by shrimp boats or washed ashore on the barrier islands.
+The cause of the crash is unknown and its current DoD status is "downed in an unknown location."
+Two weeks after the disappearance, some fragmented sections of the wing (trailing edge near fuselage) identified by Boeing as coming from a B-52 washed ashore on South Padre and Mustang Islands.

 On 29 August, a B-52C (tail number 54‑2667) from the 306th Bombardment Wing out of McCoy AFB, Florida, crashed due to an electrical failure and fuel starvation.
-The aircraft crashed near Cape Kennedy (now Cape Canaveral, Florida, and exploded.
+The aircraft crashed near Cape Canaveral (then Cape Kennedy) Florida, and exploded.
 All crew members evacuated.